Gelerion/security-in-action-natter-api/chapter_01_natter_api/README.md

 from RCE attacks.
 Some serialization libraries that convert arbitrary Java objects to and from string or binary formats have turned out to be vulnerable to RCE attacks, known as an insecure deserialization vulnerability in the OWASP Top 10.
-This affects Java’s built-in Serializable framework, but also parsers for supposedly safe formats like JSON have been vulnerable, such as the popular Jackson Databind. a The problem occurs because Java will execute code within the default constructor of any object being deserialized by these frameworks.
+This affects Java’s built-in Serializable framework, but also parsers for supposedly safe formats like JSON have been vulnerable, such as the popular Jackson Databind.
+The problem occurs because Java will execute code within the default constructor of any object being deserialized by these frameworks.

 Some classes included with popular Java libraries perform dangerous operations in their constructors, including